Do you remember pizza?

 - 2 cups mozzarella cheese, shredded

-- When your timer goes off, remove the crust from the oven and let stand for about 10 minutes to cool.
-And when it's cool, take a knife to free the outer edges of the dough from the pan and run a flat spatula under the crust to free it completely.
+- When your timer goes off, remove the pork rind pizza crust from the oven and let stand for about 10 minutes to cool.
+And when it's cool, take a knife to free the outer edges of the dough from the pan and run a flat spatula under the thin crust pizza to free it completely.
 If you don't wait those 10 minutes to let it cool, it's going to stick to the pan, and then you're going to be mad at us, but we're just gonna say we told you so...

 - Stick the whole thing back into the oven, bake until the cheese and sauce is bubbly (if you didn't put these things on your pizza, we don't know what to tell you).